Azriely/Rocket_Elevators_GraphQL/README.md

 # Rocket_Elevators_GraphQL

 Implemented using Node.js and Express to deploy this GraphQL API on Heroku.
-Here is the website https://rocket-elevators-graph.herokuapp.com/graphql
+Here is the URL https://rocket-elevators-graph.herokuapp.com/graphql

 Instruction for calling Qureies: